caleb531/dotfiles/README.md

 * `less`
 * `ls`

-The setup also applies color highlighting to `vim` for editing a git commit message (generally when `git commit` without arguments is used).
+My setup also applies color highlighting when editing the message for a git commit or merge in Vim.

 ### Interactive prompt

-The interactive prompt (*i.e.* `PS1`) that I have set for my shell is intended to be concise, readable, and useful.
+The `PS1` interactive prompt which I have set for my shell is intended to be concise, readable, and useful.
 The prompt only displays the name of the current working directory, followed by the name of the current branch (if the directory is a git repository).
 Spacing is also utilized to improve readability.

 #### Examples